COVID Frequently Asked Questions

 Q. What COVID policies apply to campus visitors?
 Do they need to be tested or vaccinated to come to campus?

 A. Visitors to campus must follow all campus COVID policies in place at the time, which are listed here: https://coronavirus.rice.edu/policies.
-For example, if visitors are not fully vaccinated, they must wear a mask when indoors at all times.

 Q. Is on-campus testing for COVID-19 required?